gjmcn/data-cube-assert/README.md

-Assert functions for DataCube tests.
+Assert functions for Data-Cube tests.